bongiornoc/BAHC/README.md

 # BAHC

-BAHC (Bootstrap Aggregated Hierarchical Clustering) is a Python package for filtering covariance matrices using hierarchical clustering and bootstrap aggregation.
+BAHC (Bootstrap Average Hierarchical Clustering) is a Python package for filtering covariance matrices using hierarchical clustering and bootstrap aggregation.

 ## Installation